Cosmetics: Industry

 The Italian cosmetic industry is also an important player in the European cosmetic market.
 Although not as large as in other European countries, the cosmetic industry in Italy was estimated to reach €9 billion in 2007.
 The Italian cosmetic industry is dominated by hair and body products and not makeup as in many other European countries.
 In Italy, hair and body products make up approximately 30% of the cosmetic market.
 Makeup and facial care are the most common cosmetic products exported to the United States.

 According to Euromonitor International, the market for cosmetics in China is expected to be $7.4 billion in 2021 up from $4.3 billion in 2016.
 The increase is due to social media and the changing attitudes of people in the 18-to-30-year age bracket.

-Due to the popularity of cosmetics, especially fragrances and perfumes, many designers who are not necessarily involved in the cosmetic industry came up with perfumes carrying their names.
+Due to the popularity of cosmetics, especially fragrances, many designers who are not necessarily involved in the cosmetic industry came up with perfumes bearing their names.
 Moreover, some actors and singers (such as Celine Dion) have their own perfume line.
 Designer perfumes are, like any other designer products, the most expensive in the industry as the consumer pays for the product and the brand.
 Famous Italian fragrances are produced by Giorgio Armani, Dolce & Gabbana, and others.

-Procter & Gamble, which sells CoverGirl and Dolce & Gabbana makeup, funded a study concluding that makeup makes women seem more competent.
+Procter & Gamble, which sells CoverGirl and Dolce & Gabbana makeup, funded a study, concluding that makeup makes women seem more competent.
 Due to the source of funding, the quality of this Boston University study is questioned.

 Cosmetics products may be retailed in beauty stores, department stores and hypermarkets, drugstores, variety stores, grocery stores, beauty supply stores, and many other formats, and in similar types of online stores or the online presence of these types of physical stores.